-Consequently, it is the Chinese activists and residents who are fed up with the totalitarianism, that is really are unprogressive, un-woke and violent in nature.
-However, the people of the People’s Republic of China, now have an avenue to freely air their grievances with the government.
+Consequently, it is the Chinese activists and residents who are fed up with the totalitarianism.
+However, the population of the People’s Republic of China, now have an avenue to freely air their grievances with the government.

 It is our God-given right to dislike the world the way it is.
 Evidently, we all have a viewpoint of how things should be.
 Hence, if you don’t like how things are going, you should express your opinion.
 But, if you will be silenced for any reason, then you should keep your opinion to yourself, right?
 Wrong.

 What may seem natural to citizens in some countries, is easily curtailed in mainly dictatorial regimes around the world.
 Also, communist countries, and totalitarian nations.
 In fact, until now, technology has not been in the people’s favor.

 This fact was publicly overturned with the ‘#MeToo’ movement, which swept through social norms in China.
 At the time, Chinese women used technology to express how feisty they can get when they are forced to take a ‘shut up’ call for an answer.
 How did they execute this?
 Using a game-changing piece of technological advancement, blockchain!